THE ROUTE DES CRÊTES AND THE GRAND BALLONBussang,

-The Route des Crêtes facilitates access to the peaks of the Vosges mountains: the Grand Ballon (1,424 m), the Rothenbachkopf (1,316 m), the Kasterbeg, the Hohneck, the Gazon du Faing (1,303 m), the Brézouard and the lakes at the bottom of the valley.
+The Route des Crêtes facilitates access to the summits of the Vosges mountains: the Grand Ballon (1,424 m), the Rothenbachkopf (1,316 m), the Kastelberg, the Hohneck, the Gazon du Faing (1,303 m), the Brézouard and the lakes at the bottom of the valley.
 The Route also enables access to the Hartmannswillerkopf battlefield and military cemetery.

 The Route des Crêtes, a former strategic road, is now the tourist backbone of the Hautes-Vosges.

-THE GRAND BALLON: Le Grand Ballon (in Alsatian: Grosser Belchen) is the highest point of the Vosges mountains, the Alsace region and the Haut-Rhin department.
+THE GRAND BALLON: (from the Alsatian dialect: Grosser Belchen) is the highest point of the Vosges mountains, the Alsace region and the Haut-Rhin department.
 It is located 25 km northwest of Mulhouse.

 Some still call it Ballon de Guebwiller, named after the nearest town, 8 km to the east as the crow flies.
 It is 1,424 metres (1,423.7 m IGN) high.

-From the summit and its orientation table, you can see Mulhouse, Basel, Freiburg im Breisgau, and Colmar in the plain in the foreground; the Black Forest and the Swiss and French Jura in the background; and even a large part of the Alps on a clear day, from Austria and Liechtenstein to the Mont Blanc.
+From the summit and its orientation table, you can see, in the plain, Mulhouse, Basel (CH), Freiburg im Breisgau (D), and Colmar in the foreground; the Black Forest and the Swiss and French Jura in the background; and even a large part of the Alps on a clear day, from Austria and Liechtenstein to the Mont Blanc.